-Have Your Say

 Does your foster carer encourage you to do your best?

-Health

-Are you aware of the benefits of regular exercise and eating well?
+Health Are you aware of the benefits of regular exercise and eating well?
 Do you understand what is meant by a balanced diet?
 Do you have any specific needs or worries in respect to your health?

-Staying Safe

-Do you feel safe in your foster placement?
+Staying Safe Do you feel safe in your foster placement?
 Do you feel safe at school?
 Is there anything we can do to make you feel safer?

 Making a Positive Contribution

 Are you given the opportunity to make your own choices?
 For example, clothes to buy and wear?

 Do your foster carers help you develop practical skills for every day life?

 Economic Wellbeing

 Do you receive pocket money?

 Do you have a bank account?

 Are you receiving the advice you need to manage your money?

 Summary

 What are your foster carers like?

 If you could change three things, what would they be?

+1.

+2.

+3.

 Thank you for taking your time to fill out this form.
-You are the most important person to us and we want to know that we are providing the best possible service for you.
+You are the most important person t us and we want to know that we are providing the best possible service for you.
 To help us do this we need to hear from you.
 Please write your thoughts and suggestions here:

+us and we want to know that we are providing the best possible service for you.
+To hel

 Use this page to write down the things you would like to discuss with your social worker or supervising social worker.
+1 16 7 26